 For a list of sample course offerings at Curtin and their Tulane equivalents, please see Sample Courses Offered.

 Actual courses offered will vary from semester to semester and year to year.
 For a an up-to-date list of course offerings, please see the Curtin Courses Online Handbook.
 All 4000/5000/6000 level classes are Master's level courses.
-BSM students should not enroll in Master's level courses.
+Undergraduate students should not enroll in Master's level courses.

-Business Service Learning
+Service Learning and Internships

 One of the strengths of Curtin's program is their commitment to giving a real insight into living in Australia.
-Curtin offers students the opportunity to participate in business service learning abroad.
+Curtin offers students the opportunity to participate in business service learning and internships abroad.
 The Service Abroad program is a unique opportunity that helps students becomes more perceptive, culturally sensitive and well-rounded individuals.
-One aspect of the program is consistent volunteering with an organization of the student's choice.
+One aspect of the program is consistent volunteering or interning with an organization of the student's choice.
 Many students take this opportunity to work in and learn about a specific area that suits their interests.
 Another aspect is based in the classroom, where students can enroll in a class (Community Service) which involves a series of open discussions and presentations designed to broaden students' knowledge and ideas of Australian culture while allowing them to share their own unique views and experiences with other study abroad students.

 Southeast Asia Study Tour